Sierra Madre Occidental: Regions

 Sierra Tarahumara or Tarahumara is the name for the region of the Sierra Madre beginning at the Durango border and extending north.
 This name comes from the Tarahumara natives.
 This is a dramatic landscape of steep mountains formed by a high plateau that has been cut through with canyons including Copper Canyon, larger and, in places, deeper than the Grand Canyon.
 This plateau has an average elevation of 2250 m with most of the more eroded canyons on the western slope, due to the higher moisture content.

 The highest elevations occur in the Tarahumara range.
 The exact elevations of the highest peaks are not known within accurate enough ranges to determine their relative elevation.
 The highest point is probably Cerro Mohinora, located at 25°57′N 107°03′W. Estimates for the height of the mountain start around 3040 m and go up to 3300 m.
 However, Cerro Barajas, at 26°24′N 106°5′W, may be as high as 3300 m although other sources give 3170 m as the elevation.
 Cerro Gordo, at 23°12′N 104°57′W, may have an elevation between 3350 m and 3340 m.

 The southern end of the mountains may be referred to as the Sierra Huichola.
-In this area, the Sierra Madre begins to give way to the basin and range province.
-Subranges of this area include the Sierra de Alica and the Sierra Pajaritos, both in Nayarit, and the Sierra los Huicholes, Sierra de Morones, Sierra Nochistlan, and Sierra Fría extending eastwards into Jalisco, Zacatecas, and Aguascalientes.
+In this area, the Sierra Madre begins to give way to the Basin and Range Province.
+Subranges of this area include the Sierra de Alica and the Sierra Pajaritos, both in Nayarit, and the Sierra los Huicholes, Sierra de Morones, Sierra Nochistlán, and Sierra Fría extending eastwards into Jalisco, Zacatecas, and Aguascalientes.